-The General Pharmaceutical Council is committed to promoting equality, valuing diversity and being inclusive in all our work as a health professions regulator, a public service provider and an employer and ensuring that the equality duties are being met.
+The General Pharmaceutical Council is committed to promoting equality, valuing diversity and being inclusive in all our work as a health professions regulator, a public service provider and an employer.

-Through embedding equality, diversity and inclusion in all that we do, we will improve both our effectiveness and efficiency as a regulator, by ensuring that the resources invested in services actually benefit all those who use or need them.
+Through embedding equality, diversity and inclusion in all that we do, we improve both our effectiveness and efficiency as a regulator, making sure that the resources invested in services actually benefit all those who use or need them.
 We will continue to encourage a higher profile for equality and diversity in our role as a regulator, public service provider and employer.

 - Use our regulatory role to influence EDI promotion, prioritisation and change

 - Work to promote desired behaviours in terms of EDI for the individual, business, registrants and the public

 - Learn from best practice in EDI through engaging with the local community and networks and embed feedback on an on-going basis